Why You Should Purchase A Solvent Trap And Not A Fuel Filter

 If you’re a firearm owner, you know that proper maintenance is key to keeping your weapon in good working order.
-One important step in maintaining your firearm is ensuring that all the debris and contaminants are removed from the barrel after each use.
+One important step in maintaining your firearm is ensuring that the solvent, debris and other grim are removed from the barrel after each use.

 Many people think they can accomplish this by purchasing a fuel filter instead of investing in a reputable solvent trap.
-But what they may not realize is that using a fuel filter can actually do more harm than good, especially when the fuel filter is designed in a questionable way that is deemed illegal by the ATF.
+The world ‘filter’ might sound effective for those wishing to filter and recycle their solvent during bore cleaning.
+However, what they may not realize is that using a fuel filter can actually do more harm than good, especially when the fuel filters are not designed for this specific routine maintenance.

 What is a fuel filter, and what does it do?